hungdangit95/dp-900/README.md

 +  Cosmos DB, HDInsight are non-relational databases.
 + Azure Synapse Analytics is for data warehousing, not for Online Transaction Processing
 + Azure Files offers native cloud file sharing services based on the SMB protocol.
++ Linked services are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.